karafede/PRIORITY/README.md

 ## Problems or questions?
-for any question contact federico.karagulian@enea.it or karafede@hotmail.com ... and much other work is going on....
+for any question contact federico.karagulian@enea.it or karafede@hotmail.com

+... work is in progress to populate this GitHub page........

 ## Citation
 If you used Genesis in your research, we would appreciate it if you could cite it.
 We are still working on a technical report, and before it's public, you could consider citing: